Quick Answer

 Before purchasing a barn home, hire a qualified inspector and walk through this checklist.
 Barn repairs can be costly, so catching issues early saves thousands.

-For a complete property inspection guide, see our Equestrian Property Inspection Checklist.
+For a complete inspection guide, see our Equestrian Property Inspection Checklist.

 Many buyers start with a barn home and expand into a full equestrian property over time.
 A home with an existing barn gives you a head start — the most expensive infrastructure is already in place.